 Canadian Genie Bouchard hit the Australian Open qualifying Monday wearing something new, for the first time in a decade.

-After having to acquire her own Nike wear since a long-term deal with the crème de la crème of tennis clothing sponsors dropped her last March, the 26-year-old Canadian took the court for her first-round match against Australian wild card Abbie Myers wearing … New Balance.
+After having to acquire her own Nike wear for months since the crème de la crème of tennis clothing sponsors dropped her last March, the 26-year-old Canadian took the court for her first-round match against Australian wild card Abbie Myers wearing … New Balance.

 New Balance, which is putting its limited resources these days behind rising young American Coco Gauff, also sponsors Bouchard’s countryman Milos Raonic.

 Tough times out in sponsorship land

 The middle of a pandemic is no time to try to find a new sponsor.
 Few of the companies have … any cash.
 Bouchard is hardly the first player to have found herself dropped by Nike (or Lacoste, or adidas) with few viable options.